robinmonjo/sc-redis/BUILD_IMAGE.md

 	new file:   usr/local/bin/redis-server
 ````

-Then this image is sent on the docker hub using `cargo` capabilities and the resulting image is here
+Then this image is sent on the docker hub using `cargo` capabilities.
+The resulting image is weight around 9 MB and is available [here](https://registry.hub.docker.com/u/robinmonjo/scredis/)